jgk0/Web-scraping/README.md

 # Web-scraping
-Using web scrape to download all champion select images
+Using web scrape to download all lol champion select images

 # Requirements
 - python3